|

 the Windows 98 CD-ROM, right-click the Noide.inf file, and then click

 Install.
 This should remove a NOIDE entry if it exists.
-After you use this
+After you use

 file, restart your computer.